ligato/docs/docs/user-guide/agentctl.md

   "SeqNum": 2,
   "TxnType": "NBTransaction",
   "ResyncType": "DownstreamResync"
-  // one or more executed operations will follow,
+  // one or more planned and executed operations follow, }
-}
 ```
-For a detailed example of the resync output, check out the [downstream resync API](../api/api-kvs.md#downstream-resync).
+For a detailed example of resync output, see [downstream resync API](../api/api-kvs.md#downstream-resync).

 ---